 Extreme Reach may also disclose personal information to our third-party vendors and service providers that work with us.
-We will only share personal information to these vendors and service providers to help us provide a product or service to you.
+We will only share personal information to these vendors and service providers to help us provide a product or service to you or our customers.

 We do not otherwise sell, trade, or transfer collected information to outside parties, unless we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property, or safety.

 How We Protect Your Information

 Security of all information is of the utmost importance for Extreme Reach.
 We use technical and physical safeguards to protect the security of your information from unauthorized disclosure.
 We also make all attempts to ensure that only necessary people and third parties have access to personal and confidential information.

 We require that our third party service providers (1) use confidential information only to perform their obligations, and (2) otherwise maintain the confidentiality of such information.
 These third party service providers and channel partners are expected to maintain privacy and security protections that are consistent with Extreme Reach’s privacy and information security policies.